luoxufeiyan/wiki.luoxufeiyan.com/docs/tech/linux/ntp_and_timezone.md

 # Ntp and Timezone 时间和时区

-In Linux, there are two main options: `ntpd` and `systemd-timesyncd`。
+In Linux, there are two main options: `ntpd` and `systemd-timesyncd`.

 ### ntpd (Network Time Protocol Daemon):